 Members of our specialist inquest team have extensive experience in dealing with complex and long-running inquests, often where Article 2 of the ECHR is engaged and frequently involving a jury.
 Such cases include deaths in custody, death following police restraint or contact, prison deaths, military deaths, and deaths where the deceased was vulnerable perhaps by reason of age or mental illness and was under the care of the state in some way.

 Tom Leeper was instructed in the double inquest into the deaths of Cerys Yemm and Matthew Williams: Williams killed Yemm at a hostel just weeks after being released from prison and also died at the scene shortly after police discharged a Taser and arrested him.
-Emma Zeb represented Bristol City Council in the inquest into the death of Robert Crane in a fire at his flat; and Rachel Russell represented the pilot’s family in the inquest into the deaths of Lord Ballyedmond, Declan Small, Carl Dickerson and Lee Hoyle in a fatal helicopter crash.
+Rachel Russell represented the pilot’s family in the inquest into the deaths of Lord Ballyedmond, Declan Small, Carl Dickerson and Lee Hoyle in a fatal helicopter crash.

 Within our specialist inquest team we have regulatory and disciplinary barristers who appreciate the importance of giving proper advice to potential witnesses who may be at risk of prosecution and/or whose activities may be called into question.
 We understand the significance of the evidence that is given at such proceedings, most particularly as it may relate to prosecutions under health and safety regulations or road traffic provisions.

 We have experience of emergency judicial review applications and judicial review under health and safety regulations as well as how best to use evidence elicited at inquest in subsequent criminal and civil proceedings.